 At the start of every analysis, data needs to be cleaned, organised, and made tidy.
-For every dataset loaded into a Python Pandas DataFrame, there is almost always a need to delete various rows and columns to get the right selection of data for your specific analysis or visualisation.
+For every Python Pandas DataFrame, there is almost always a need to delete rows and columns to get the right selection of data for your specific analysis or visualisation.
+The Pandas “Drop” function is key for removing rows and columns.

 Removing columns and rows from your DataFrame is not always as intuitive as it could be.
-However, it’s all about the “DataFrame drop” command.
+It’s all about the “DataFrame drop” command.
 The drop function allows the removal of rows and columns from your DataFrame, and once you’ve used it a few times, you’ll have no issues.

 For this post, we’re using data from the WHO COVID tracker, downloaded as at the 1st January 2020 (data here).
 If you’d like to work with up-to-date data, please change the source URL for the read_csv function in the loading script to this one.